AuDigitalHealth/lingo/contributing.md

 - Provide project and platform versions (java, npm, etc), depending on what seems relevant.

 We will then take care of the issue as soon as possible.

+## Branching Strategy
+This project uses github flow (which you can read about [here](https://docs.github.com/en/get-started/using-github/github-flow)) if you wish to contribute you should make a branch off of main, make your changes and then open a pr and attempt to have it merged into main.
+To have your pull request successfully merged to main, you will have to pass all of the criteria in the [Definition of Done](#definition-of-done).

 ## I Want To Contribute